Anthony Beauvillier: Amateur

 Beauvillier returned to the Cataractes for the 2014–15 season, where he experienced a breakout sophomore campaign.
-He began the season strong by tallying five points over two games to be named the QMJHL Second Star of the Week for the week ending on November 2.
-Beauvillier quickly surpassed his rookie points total as he accumulated 57 points through 42 games to rank nine in league scoring.
+He began the season by tallying five points over two games to be named the QMJHL Second Star of the Week for the week ending on November 2.
+Beauvillier quickly surpassed his rookie points total as he accumulated 57 points through 42 games to rank ninth in league scoring.
 As a result of his outstanding play, he was selected to play in the 2015 CHL/NHL Top Prospects Game, where he led Team Cherry as captain.
 Following the announcement, he was honoured as the QMJHL's first star of the week for the week ending on January 15.
 He received this honour after he scored two goals and seven assists across three games.
 He was also recognized as the CHL Player of the Week.
 At the time of the honour, he had improved to 31 goals and 25 assists for 66 points through 45 games.
 After competing in the Top Prospects Game, Beauvillier and the Cataractes participated in the QMJHL's inaugural Winter Classic against the Victoriaville Tigres.
 During the Top Prospects Game, Beauvillier tallied one goal and three assists before picking up two goals and four assists throughout two outdoor games.
 During the Cataractes' 4–2 win over the Tigres, Beauvillier tallied his 100th career point in the QMJHL as he helped on all four goals.
-He subsequently finished the month as the QMJHL's Second Star of January as he accumulated 25 points through 11 games and excelled in the face-off circle with an efficiency of 57.6%.
-Beauvillier's outstanding play earned him extra attention from hockey scouts and he was 33rd amongst all North American players eligible for the 2015 NHL entry draft by the NHL Central Scouting Bureau.
+He subsequently finished the month as the QMJHL's Second Star of January as he accumulated 25 points through 11 games.
+Beauvillier's play earned him extra attention from hockey scouts and he was ranked 33rd amongst all North American players eligible for the 2015 NHL entry draft by the NHL Central Scouting Bureau.
 He was also named to the 2014–15 QMJHL Second All-Star Team.
 Beauvillier subsequently finished his sophomore season with 42 goals and 52 assists while being used in both offensive and defensive situations.